GlitchCog/ChatGameFontificator/README.md

 I don't own the copyright to the fonts or border art contained in this program, nor do I have permission to use them from the copyright holder.
 I ripped some out of ROM images of the games, took screenshots of name-entry screens, searched all over the Internet for elusive screenshots that happened to display dialog containing some rare character I was still missing, and found some others searching through sprite rip websites.

+* I can't connect.
+What's wrong?

+Maybe your connection to the Internet is down?
+Check all your connection properties for typos.
+If everything looks okay, check the output logs on the bottom of the Connection tab.
+Google something that looks like it might be your error for advice.
+If there's something wrong with your OAuth Token, you'll get a message that says, ":tmi.twitch.tv NOTICE * :Login unsuccessful".

-* I can't post to the chat?
+* I can't post to the chat.
 What's wrong?

 Nothing is wrong; the Chat Game Fontificator is purely for displaying the chat.
 Because it has such extensive visual configuration options, I didn't want to include even more features beyond this core purpose.
 You can simultaneously log into the Twitch chat via the stream page, or with a third program like [Chatty](http://getchatty.sourceforge.net/), which is a fully featured IRC client.